Car wraps and fake checks.

 Keep reading to see my experience with this scam and if you have received any email that you think might be sketchy, please post it in the comments below.

-Can I cash a fake check?
+Can I cash the fake check?

 The very first question I get asked is: “Can’t I just take the fake check to one of those check cashing places and keep the money?”